NASA-AMMOS/AIT-Core/doc/source/installation.rst

    Traceback (most recent call last):
      File "<string>", line 1, in <module>
    ImportError: No module named ait.core

+If warnings of the format ``WARNING  | Config parameter <param> specifies nonexistant path <path>`` are printed, don't worry - this just means the default configurations are incorrect for the current state of your machine.

 Working with AIT
 ----------------